 - Procedures for notifying the parent or guardian of the victim and the parent or guardian of the bully within a reasonable amount of time after the incident;

 - Statements regarding the actions a student should take to obtain assistance and intervention in response to bullying;

 - Procedures for reporting and investigations, including a requirement that procedures for reporting bullying be posted on the district’s Internet website;

 - Information on counseling options for a student who is a victim of or witness to bullying or who engages in bullying; and

 - Prohibitions against disciplinary measures for students who use reasonable self-defense in response to bullying.

 Do Mississippi anti-bullying laws and regulations include protections for specific groups?

 No. Mississippi anti-bullying laws prohibit bullying that is reasonably perceived as being motivated by any actual or perceived differentiating characteristic; however, there are no specific groups listed under Mississippi anti-bullying laws or regulations.

-Mississippi schools that receive federal funding are required by federal law to address discrimination on a number of different personal characteristics.
+Mississippi schools that receive federal funding are required by federal law to address discrimination based on certain personal characteristics.
 Find out when bullying may be a civil rights violation.